Vince Cotroneo

-Vince Cotroneo is a radio play-by-play announcer for the Oakland Athletics.
+Vince Cotroneo is a radio play-by-play announcer who last broadcast for the Oakland Athletics.
 He signed a two-year contract with the A's on January 13, 2006 to fill a void in the broadcast booth left by the sudden death of longtime lead announcer Bill King.
 Number-two announcer Ken Korach would slide into King's old number-one slot, with Cotroneo serving as the number-two man.

 Biography

 Vince Cotroneo was born in Brooklyn, New York, and was raised in Orlando, Florida.
 He attended the University of Central Florida, graduating in 1983 with a degree in Radio and Television.
 He is the father of up and coming play-by-play baseball announcer Dominic Cotroneo, the voice of Arizona State baseball and hockey.

 Minor-League Broadcasting Timeline

 1984: Worked for the Class A Lynchburg Mets (New York Mets organization – now defunct).